robin-pham/mad/README.md

 - Had a real hard time setting up Protractor with angular + chrome extensions.
 Gave up, but I still want to get into TDD.
 Going to try using Karma next?
 - Finally got around to implementing some customization functionality.
 Took me around a whole day of coding.
 - My code base is getting progressively more and more disgustingly obese and gross.

+v0.2.1.1 14/04/2015
+- Bug fixing day!
+I'm beginning to think I should stagger-schedule the implementation of new features vs bug fixing.
+- Man do I love bug fixing (serious: I'm hella good at it and it feels great when I squash em)
+- Major bugs: Fixed alternate ways of trying to bypass the typing challenge.
+Fixed blocking of embedded requests.
+Poor fix, but a fix of teh facebook redirection links.
+- Still wanting to explore developmental tools and TDD.
+Grunt or something to build everything would be nice. apparently chjrome extensions are auto minified?